 Putting Liberal Arts to Work

 The Liberal Arts have always taught critical thinking skills and effective communication, which are crucial to success in organizations.
-These disciplines also provide a deeper understanding of culture, group dynamics, and individual psychology.
+These disciplines also provide a deeper understanding of culture, motivation and behavior, group dynamics, and individual psychology.

 HDO’s Founding Director and Psychology Professor Art Markman provides an overview of the HDO Bachelor’s Degree.

 “Most employers look for people who are human-oriented and can later learn the skills needed for a specific job.
 HDO fosters personal development and creates well-rounded individuals.”

 “HDO students stand out because they are equipped to change the world.”